ManWithAHat/Agent_Based_Market_Model/README.md

     'n_fundamental_agents': 30,
     'random_seed': 3
 }
-Then run:

-bash
+4. Run the Simulation

 Copy code
 python main.py
-Output plots and metrics will be generated in the /diagnostics folder.
+All charts and metrics (price vs. fundamental, return histograms, autocorrelations) are automatically saved in the /results directory.